-- Take medicine to prevent blood clots if ordered by your doctor. - Walk around. - Wear compression pumps on your legs or feet during hospital stay.
+- Take medicine to prevent blood clots. - Walk around. - Wear compression pumps on your legs or feet during hospital stay. - Wear elastic hose if ordered by your doctor, in the hospital and at home.

 After Surgery

 When to call the doctor after surgery